Aqua jogging doesn’t have to be relegated to the fate of the injured runner.

 Let’s dive in to the why, the how of each and some workouts to make it worth your time.

-And yes to be clear you’ll often hear a lot of terms used interchangeably, none mean anything more or different than others (unlike when I normally say we’re runners, not joggers) – aqua running, aqua jogging, pool running, deep water running, water running and on the list goes.
+When we talk of aqua jogging, you’ll often hear a lot of terms used interchangeably, none mean anything more or different than others (unlike when I normally say we’re runners, not joggers).

 Is Aqua Jogging as Good as Running?